 “There was a time when we thought stainless steel appliances had to set the tone for all the metal finishes in the kitchen,” says designer Vicki Payne, based in Charlotte, North Carolina.
 “Not true … Some of the most spectacular kitchens today are a mix of metal finishes … Getting colors to work together is all about how one tone enhances another.”

 Speaking of colors and interior designers, there’s been much talk about how nickel finishes add warmth to a room, and provides a great balance to stainless steel and large appliances.
 But “warmth” doesn’t just speak to a mood, it speaks to the actual tone of this finish.
 Nickel is warmer than chrome or stainless finishes, and plenty of people prefer warm tones in the kitchen and bath.

 A Fresh Take on an Old Favorite

-Brushed nickel faucets, light fixtures and hardware have been beloved by homeowners and designers since the ’90s, but—though they have long been big sellers for Native Trails—they remain more of an anomaly in a world where stainless steel sinks are the norm.
+Brushed nickel faucets, light fixtures and hardware have been beloved by homeowners and designers since the ’90s.
+However, they remain more of an anomaly in a world where stainless steel sinks are the norm.
 We debuted our first brushed nickel sinks back in 2004.
 The perfect hue, and most importantly, extremely durable and easy to care for nickel sinks are the results of our many years of experience.
 At face value, brushed nickel is more subtle than chrome or polished nickel, but we found that when we dipped hammered copper in nickel and then brushed it, the resulting texture further enhanced the beauty of this dynamic finish.
 Hand dipped and brushed over recycled copper, after many thousands of hammer strikes, brushed nickel—once a bit of a wallflower before it paired up with our hammered copper sinks—is suddenly party-ready.

 Artisan-made and One-of-a-kind